wangsu-api/terraform-provider-wangsu/docs/resources/waap_customizerule.md

 - `match_type` (String) Match type.<br/>EQUAL:Equals<br/>NOT_EQUAL:Does not equal<br/>CONTAIN:Contains<br/>NOT_CONTAIN:Does not contains<br/>REGEX:Regex match<br/>NONE:Empty or non-existent
 - `param_name` (String) Param name,case sensitive,maximum 100 characters.<br/>Example: id.
 - `param_value` (List of String) Param value.

+<a id="nestedblock--condition--ja3_conditions"></a>
+### Nested Schema for `condition.ja3_conditions`

+Optional:

+- `ja3_list` (List of String) JA3 Fingerprint List, maximum 300 JA3 Fingerprint.<br/>
+  When the match type is EQUAL/NOT_EQUAL, each item's character length must be 32 and can only include numbers and lowercase letters.
+- `match_type` (String) Match type.<br/>
+  EQUAL: Equals<br/>
+  NOT_EQUAL: Does not equal

+<a id="nestedblock--condition--ja4_conditions"></a>
+### Nested Schema for `condition.ja4_conditions`

+Optional:

+- `ja4_list` (List of String) JA4 Fingerprint List, maximum 300 JA4 Fingerprint.<br/>
+  When the match type is EQUAL/NOT_EQUAL, each item's format must be 10 characters + 12 characters + 12 characters, separated by underscores, and can only include underscores, numbers, and lowercase letters.<br/>
+  When the match type is CONTAIN/NOT_CONTAIN/START_WITH/END_WITH, each item is only allowed to include underscores, numbers, and lowercase letters.<br/>
+  When the match type is WILDCARD/NOT_WILDCARD, each item, aside from  ** and ?, is only allowed to include underscores, numbers, and lowercase letters.<br/>
+- `match_type` (String) Match type.<br/>
+  EQUAL: Equals<br/>
+  NOT_EQUAL: Does not equal<br/>
+  CONTAIN: Contains<br/>
+  NOT_CONTAIN: Does not Contains<br/>
+  START_WITH: Starts with<br/>
+  END_WITH: Ends with<br/>
+  WILDCARD: Wildcard matches, ** represents zero or more arbitrary characters, ? represents any single character<br/>
+  NOT_WILDCARD: Wildcard does not match, ** represents zero or more arbitrary characters, ? represents any single character